 VecFlow™ Technology: Optimize your wastewater sludge dewatering and sludge thickening

-The new Alfa Laval ALDEC G3 VecFlow™ sludge decanter centrifuge delivers outstanding performance in wastewater sludge thickening and dewatering.
+The new Alfa Laval ALDEC G3 VecFlow™ decanter centrifuge delivers outstanding performance in wastewater sludge thickening and dewatering.
 The unique VecFlow™ feed zone minimizes turbulence and reduces power consumption by up to 30% compared to traditional decanters.

-Optimize your wastewater sludge thickening and dewatering
+Optimize your wastewater sludge thickening

-A traditional feed zone injects the sludge radially into the decanter bowl, thereby continuously disturbing the internal flows and causing turbulence.
+A traditional feed zone injects the sludge radially into the decanter bowl, continuously disturbing the internal flows and causing turbulence.
 A VecFlow™ feed zone, on the other hand, gives the feed a completely different flow path since it accelerates the sludge tangentially when entering the bowl.

 Sludge centrifuges with better separation performance

 Apart from reducing total power consumption in sludge thickening, the low turbulence also improves separation performance.
 The separation is more effective than in a traditional decanter, with less break-up of flocs.
 Additionally, the efficient acceleration to full speed reduces wear on the conveyor.